qmnguyenw/go-learning-project/README.md

 ## Projects

 1. card
- - idea: some small ways to play with card deck
+ - idea: play with card deck
  - purpose: project to learning basic concepts about go
  - detail:
   + `initDeck` : Create a list of playing cards.
 Essentially an array of strings